Grenander--Stone estimator: stacked constrained estimation of a discrete distribution over a general directed acyclic graph: Computational aspects and simulation study

-The performance of Stone-Grenander estimator for non-monotone true distributions is presented at Figures \ref{nd_dist_l2} and \ref{nd_score_l2}.
-From Figure \ref{nd_dist_l2} it follows, first, Grenander-Stone estimator for the case of $L_{2}$ penalization is the overall winner in a sence of $\ell_{2}$ distance.
+The performance of Stone-Grenander estimator for non-monotone true distributions is presented at Figures \ref{nondecr_l1} and \ref{nondecr_s1}.
+From Figure \ref{nondecr_l1} it follows, first, Grenander-Stone estimator for the case of $L_{2}$ penalization is the overall winner.
 Second, Grenander estimator has a better performance than the empirical estimator for a small data set.
-The same effect holds for stacked Grenander estimator \citep{pastukhov2022stacked}.
+The same effect holds for stacked Grenander estimator studied in \cite{pastukhov2022stacked}.
 This can be explained by reduction of the variance by isotonization, which compensates the bias in the case of small sized data sets.
-Next, in a sense of forecast, the winner is Grenander-Stone estimator with $L_{1}$ penalization, it performs better than Grenander-Stone estimator with $L_{2}$ penalization and Grenander estimator.
+The explanation of $\ell_{2}$-risk reduction by stacking empirical estimator with some fixed probability vector is given in \cite{fienberg1973simultaneous}.
+Next, in a sense of forecast score, the winner is Grenander-Stone estimator with $L_{1}$ penalization, it performs in most of cases better than Grenander-Stone estimator with $L_{2}$ penalization, Grenander estimator and minimax estimator.
+From Figure \ref{ndecrRisk} we can conclude that in the case of non isotonic underlying distribution Grenander-Stone estimator with $L_{2}$ cross-validation performs better than the empirical and the minimax estimators for small sized data sets and performance becomes equal to the one of empirical estimator for large data sets.